Murder of Liu Mengying: Press coverage

+Contemporary analysis

+Initially, Liu received widespread sympathy, while Tao was detested as a murderer.
+However, sympathetic coverage of Tao in some outlets, including her poetry, led portions of the public to view her as a tragic figure.
+Tao received letters of support and consolation from across China, and many girls' school students traveled to the prison in which she was held in attempts to see her.
+A poem by a writer named Wang Aoxi was published in the magazine Shehui yuebao (社会月报) in 1934, proclaiming "I cry for Tao Sijin, and even more for Liu Mengying".
+One columnist for the Shishi xinbao attributed the murder to a passionate love between Tao and Liu, and advocated for lenient sentencing in order to elevate the importance of love within Chinese society.

+Other commentators were far more hostile: a 1933 article in the newspaper Yishi bao called for Tao's execution "as a warning to other homosexuals", arguing that lesbian relationships challenged what was believed to be the natural position of women in relationships with men.
+One columnist, writing for the Shanghai newspaper Wenhua ribao (文化日報) in 1932, criticized the news media for collaborating with Tao to proliferate her claims in an attempt to reduce her sentence.
+Tao's arguments in her defense framed homosexual love as a corrupting force on young women.

-The story was extensively covered by the magazine Linglong.
-Printed alongside photos of Tao and Liu, the magazine explained the murder by citing the British eugenicist Havelock Ellis's writings.
-Linglong claimed that "because [women in lesbian relationships] assume the male role, [disappointment] often leads to violent behavior, therefore disappointment in love often leads to fierce and brutal actions".
+One reader, writing to the popular woman's magazine Linglong in 1934, argued against a homosexual depiction of Liu and Tao's relationship, writing that "if same-sex love were the cause, [Tao] would not have needed to act in this way".
+In other coverage, the magazine supported a lesbian interpretation, explaining the murder by citing the British eugenicist Havelock Ellis's writings.
+Linglong, used Ellis's theories to criticize both Tao's case and lesbian relationships in general, printing that "because [women in lesbian relationships] assume the male role, [disappointment] often leads to violent behavior, therefore disappointment in love often leads to fierce and brutal actions".

 The sociologist and eugenicist Pan Guangdan analyzed the case in two essays in the journal Huanian (華年), describing Tao as a "mental invert" suffering paranoid delusions caused by jealousy and inflamed passions.
 Pan used the case to advocate for professional psychiatrists to make evaluations of defendants in court and for better methods to prevent recidivism in such cases, writing that as it stood, "who can guarantee that she will not be embroiled in homosexual love once more and will not be driven by jealousy to kill once more?"
 Tao's defense submitted Pan's essays to the court as evidence.
 The Suzhou physician and sexologist Gu Yin, a health writer, described Tao's actions as an endocrinological issue, pointing to increased psychological stress that women experience during their menstrual cycle.
 He theorized that women who experience "unusual sexual excitation during menstrual periods, including homosexual arousal" were more likely to "commit a murderous crime when rejected by a girlfriend".